Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Results and Discussion

 \subsection{Model transmission spectrum}

 The relative feature amplitudes of a planetary atmosphere observed over a range of wavelengths can be compared to models in order to reveal the presence of an atmosphere and its composition.
 We construct a model transmission spectrum for LHS 1140b using the open-source code \texttt{Exo-Transmit} \citep{Miller-RicciKempton2012,Kempton2017}.
-The code inputs are a temperature-pressure profile, an equation-of-state specific to the atmospheric composition, the 1-bar planet radius and surface gravity, and the stellar radius.
+The code inputs are a temperature--pressure profile, an equation of state specific to the atmospheric composition, the 1-bar planet radius and surface gravity, and the stellar radius.

-Following the same procedures outlined in \cite{Miller-Ricci2009} and \citet{Miller-Ricci2010}, we use custom double-grey temperature-pressure profiles for the LHS 1140b atmosphere.
-(The default temperature-pressure profiles that come with \texttt{Exo-Transmit} are isothermal).
+Following the same procedures outlined in \cite{Miller-Ricci2009} and \citet{Miller-Ricci2010}, we use custom double-gray temperature--pressure profiles for the LHS 1140b atmosphere.
+(The default temperature--pressure profiles that comes with \texttt{Exo-Transmit} are isothermal.)
 The equation-of-state files corresponding to the atmospheres we test in this work are readily available in \texttt{Exo-Transmit}.
 Since we do not know the 1-bar planet radius exactly, we adjust it until the model transmission atmosphere best fits the data.
-This adjustment changes both the absolute depth of the model as well as the amplitude of the features.
+This adjustment changes both the absolute depth of the model and the amplitude of the features.